-To sign in to Adobe Spark, open the website for Adobe Spark, click Log In > Log In With Adobe ID.
+To sign in to Adobe Spark, open the website for Adobe Spark, click Log In > Log In With School Account.
 Then, sign in using your email address and password.

 As a first step for any issues, see the Admin guide and search for articles on Enterprise Learn & Support page.

 Troubleshoot SSO issues

 Contact Adobe Support

 When contacting Adobe Support to report a suspected SSO issue, provide the following to ensure fast and effective service from Adobe Customer Support.

 - Affected login and email name (must be identical)

 - Full contact details of the user